Abdusshh/email_scheduler_qstash_python/blog.md

     return JsonResponse({'error': 'Invalid request'}, status=400)
 ```

-The URL of this view will be used as the destination URL in the QStash message.
+The URL of this view will be used as the destination URL in the QStash message once it is deployed.
 The view receives the email data as a JSON object and sends the email using the `send_email` function.

 #### Create URL Patterns

-In `scheduler/urls.py`, add a URL pattern for the view:
+In `scheduler/urls.py`, add URL patterns for the views:

 ```python
 from django.urls import path